 3. Purchase a pre-made printable sign download.
 If you do not want to make your own sign from the bottom up, then you can shop for all sorts of pre-made signs on Etsy, etc. Some shops print and frame for you, others will do all the design work and then email it to you.
 Digital artwork is a great option because once you purchase a design, you can print it over and over again.
 You can also choose the type of paper you want for your sign and the custom size you need for the project.
 I sell digital signs in my shop.
 Some are custom, and others are instant downloads.

 4. Keep over-sized poster paper in your stock!
 Be forewarned that specialty printer papers or over-sized papers are very difficult to find in retail stores, so I tend to order these items on Amazon or online.
 Because I design and print my own signs, I make sure to keep my favorite poster paper stocked in my studio.
+I wrote a comparison article with my top 3 picks for inkjet friendly heavy paper.
 I use an Epson 1430 printer because it prints over-sized paper and I use Epson 13×19 glossy photo paper.
 This over-sized photo paper will work on most home printers.
 I love the quality of the prints and the thickness of the paper.
 I tend to only make one large poster for an event and then smaller signs- 8.5×11 inch, 5×7 inch and 4×6 inch signs for quotes, directions and food descriptions.
 For the smaller prints I either use Epson Premium glossy photo paper or the matte version if I do not want a sheen on my prints.

 5. Keep Acrylic signs frames and stands on hand.
 If you host just one or two special occasions a year, such as a birthday party, graduation party or showers, sign frames come in really handy.
 I store them in a convenient place, because I tend you use them for a number of projects through the year.
 I also have used decorative frame stands and acrylic clipboards with fun clasps.
 If you use a decorative frame stand, either reinforce your print by attaching it to a piece of cardboard or white foam core.
 The other option is just print onto heavyweight stiff printable card stock.
 I prefer the Accent Opaque card stock because it has an electronic guarantee to run on the Epson printers as well as many other home printers.
 If you are making any sort of tent cards, the 120 lb paper is very helpful as it has a lot of body.